weixiao-zhan/CSE284_GWAS_on_GPU/readme.md

 3. There is no close formula for CDF of t-distribution; so using batch operation to compute p-value is preferred.
 As shown in graph, as batch size increases, the time to compute p-values in my implementation (the difference between dash and dot line) is reduced.
-However, bigger batch size may overwhelm system memory and cause the total computation to be even slower
+However, bigger batch size may overwhelm system memory and cause the total computation to be slower
 (e.g. batch size = $2^{10}$ on DataHub).